GokuCrypto/wolftown-land/docs/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The Sunflower Land team thanks you :sparkles:.
+Congratulations :tada::tada: The WolfTown Game team thanks you :sparkles:.